Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-controller/README.md

 Checks the health and running status of all controllers on a Huawei OceanStor Dorado storage system via the REST API (/controller endpoint).
-Alerts when any controller reports a non-normal health or running state.
+Alerts when any controller reports a non-normal health or running state, and optionally when its CPU, memory or temperature exceeds the configured thresholds.
+Supports reporting the I/O and cache counters via --performance.

 options:
   -h, --help            show this help message and exit